Raid-Guild-Season-VI-Keyp-Integration/.github/profile/README.md

 3. **Expanded Transaction Support**: Extend the server's functionality to support additional types of transactions within the game.
 This could involve integrating with various web3 protocols and expanding the available transaction options for users.

-4. **deployment**: create a docker compose yml that would spin up all 3 apps on a single VM so that someone could easily deploy their own version. but also there are many ways to deploy (terraform etc. ) so leaving it up to the admin makes sense too.
+4. **Deployment**: Create a docker compose yml that would spin up all 3 apps on a single VM so that someone could easily deploy their own version. but also there are many ways to deploy (terraform etc. ) so leaving it up to the admin makes sense too.

 ## Team Members